- Nog geen product review- no product review (yet)

 Your performance

-Cinnamon buds (kwei tze in Chinese) are the flower beds with the budding seed of the cassia tree.
+Cinnamon buds (kwei tze in Chinese) are the flower bases containing the budding seed of the cassia tree.
 The buds are used both whole and ground in savory and sweet dishes.
 They are very aromatic, without bitter notes.

 The Chinese cassia (Cinnamomum aromaticum sinens) is a cinnamon variety.
-It is the only species whose flower beds are picked on a larger scale and traded as a spice.
-The buds look a bit like cloves, but looks can be deceiving.
+It is the only species whose flower bases are picked on a larger scale and traded as a spice.
+The buds look a bit like cloves, but appearances can be deceiving.

-The buds are the fleshy receptacles (receptaculum), which enclose the budding seed, as is the case with the acorn.
+The buds are the fleshy flower bases (receptaculum), which enclose the budding seed, as is the case with the acorn.
 The buds are picked shortly after flowering.
-When the buds are properly dried, the flower base becomes a deep brown, in contrast with the light brown, sometimes barely visible berry.
+When the buds are dried correctly, the flower base turns deep brown, in contrast to the light brown, sometimes barely visible berry.
 You can recognize fresh cassia buds by this color contrast.
-Because the seeds shrink as they dry, the berries sometimes fall out.
-When cassia buds are stored for too long, the buds become faded brown and lose their aroma.
+Because the seeds shrink during drying, the berries sometimes fall out.
+When cassia buds are stored for too long, the buds turn pale brown and also lose their aroma.

-The buds are less than 1 cm long and half a centimeter in diameter.
-Although they are less aromatic than the dried bark, they are 'more colorful' and without the bitter notes of cassia.
+The buttons are less than 1 cm long and half a centimeter in diameter.
+Although they are less aromatic than the dried bark, they are more 'flowery' and without the bitter notes of cassia.

-Cassia buds are traditionally used in Chinese medicine.
-Around 2700 BC they are first described in the Chinese herbal book Shen-nung.
-The Romans used them, thanks to Arab and Phoenic traders who brought them from India.
-They regularly sailed the Orient in their sailing ships thanks to their knowledge of the winds, a skill that the Romans did not possess.
+Cassia buds have traditionally been used in Chinese medicine.
+They are first described in the Chinese herbal book Shen-nung around 2700 BC.
+The Romans used them, thanks to Arab and Phoenician traders who brought them from India.
+They regularly sailed on the Orient with their sailing ships thanks to their knowledge of the winds, a skill that the Romans did not have.

-This spice usually comes from China or Myanmar (formerly Burma), but is increasingly being picked in other cinnamon countries as well.
-Our buttons come from the south of China (Guangdong).
+This spice generally comes from China or Myanmar (formerly Burma), but is increasingly also picked in other cinnamon countries.
+Our buttons come from the south of China (Guandong).

 Smell and taste

-The most important fragrance in cinnamon buds is the fairly sweet cinnamyl acetate, which smells like flowers (roses) in addition to cinnamon.
-The buds contain hardly any cinnamaldehyde, the most important odor and taste component in cinnamon and cassia bark.
+The main fragrance in cinnamon buds is the fairly sweet cinnamyl acetate, which smells not only of cinnamon but also of flowers (roses).
+The buds contain hardly any cinnamaldehyde, the main odor and flavor component in cinnamon and cassia bark.
 The buds also contain relatively little coumarin compared to the cassia bark, and are therefore less bitter than the bark.

-• 100% dried flower bottoms of the Cinnamomum aromaticum
+• 100% dried flower bases of the Cinnamomum aromaticum

 • origin: China, Guandong